-The Park Gift Program is currently on hold for the season, please check back in Fall, 2022.
+The Park Gift Program is currently on hold until further notice.

 The Park Gift Program has been developed to allow citizens, community groups, businesses or organizations to donate park gifts to the City of Abbotsford for the enhancement of public parks and trail system.
 You can donate a bench, a picnic table, or tree.

 As a “Good Neighbour” the City of Abbotsford will consider cost sharing the installation of fences constructed on residential properties shared with municipal parks and /or pedestrian walkways.

 The Little Libraries in Parks were created in partnership with the Rotary Club of Abbotsford-Sumas.
 The libraries are funded and stocked by members of the Rotary Club of Abbotsford-Sumas, and installed by City staff.
 The goal of the program is to increase literacy by providing books for people to take home or enjoy in the parks.
 Little Libraries can be found at the following parks:

 The Ledgeview Golf and Country Club is an 18 hole golf course in located at 35997 McKee Road.
 The Ledgeview Golf Course is currently owned by the City of Abbotsford.
 For the past 36 years, the Ledgeview Golf Society has managed and operated the Ledgeview Golf & Country Club facilities on behalf of the City.

 The objective of the Abbotsford Community Garden is to create space for people to learn about and participate in growing some of their own food organically – planning, planting, tending and ultimately reaping the benefits of their labour.
 This community garden offers a unique opportunity for a wide cross-section of Abbbotsford residents to come together and garden as neighbours.
 People of every age, ethnic background and gardening experience are participating.

 The Community Gardens are operated by Abbotsford Community Garden and are located at 1786 Angus Campbell Road.